 A very essential element in this process is the work of the Holy Spirit.
 Neither the speaker nor the listener would be able to carry out their tasks well without the work of God's Spirit.
 Just as faithful proclamation requires the guidance and filling of God's Spirit, so discerning listening and responding require the same Spirit.
 The "things of God" are only understood and discerned "by the Spirit of God" (see 1 Corinthians 2:11-16).
 This requires a dependence on the Spirit of God by both those who proclaim and those who listen.
 The Prayer for Illumination in worship is a key expression of this dependence.

 The underlying conviction is that God is a speaker.
-He is not merely a passive impersonal deity who receives obeisance from us.
-He speaks.
+God is not merely a passive impersonal deity who receives obeisance from us.
+God speaks.
 And we listen.
-The most important way in which God speaks to us is through his Word, read and proclaimed.
+The most important way in which God speaks to us is through the Word, read and proclaimed.
 The preacher, therefore, has a formidable and holy task as she/he becomes "God's speaker."
 At the same time the worshipers have a significant and holy task to listen to the voice of God.
 In this understanding of worship, both speaking and listening are elevated to a high level of importance.